-U.S. and Chinese PerspectivesStudents assess a 2015 joint speech by Presidents Obama and Xi.
-They evaluate language for tone to gain a better understanding of different perspectives on U.S.-China relations.
+U.S. and Chinese PerspectivesStudents assess 2019 speeches at the UN General Assembly by President Trump and China’s Foreign Minister Wang Yi.
+Students evaluate language for tone to gain a better understanding of different perspectives on U.S.-China relations.

 The Options Role PlayWorking cooperatively, students explore four different options for U.S. foreign policy in a role-play activity.

 Tracking China's FutureArmed with historical knowledge and a sense of their own values, students deliberate the options presented.
 They articulate coherent recommendations for U.S. policy and defend their views in a letter to a newspaper or a member of Congress.